 Pilling

 Merino wool has a fine wool quality from sheep.
 Merino is a light, warm and soft wool quality that does not itch like thicker wool grades.
-Merino wool is a breathable natural fiber that reacts from either warming or cooling to body temperature.
+Merino wool is a breathable natural fiber that reacts as either warming or cooling according to body temperature.
 Antibacterial is also one of the properties of merino wool, which makes the wool repel dirt and clean itself.
-Merino wool knitwear stays good for a long time when you ventilate it as often as possible,
+Merino wool knitwear stays good for a long time when you ventilate it as often as possible, and the primary cleaning is to ventilate in the fresh air or snow wash.
+If the knit needs water washing, it should be washed in a washing machine with a wool washing program at 30 degrees, using a wool detergent.
+When washing the knit by hand, the temperature of the wash water should also be 30 degrees.
+Too cold water and soaking clothing can cause colors to spread.
+Avoid soaking clothes in water and crunching during washing.
+Shape the garment wet back into shape and place it on a dry surface after washing with a towel.

-Prusing with a fabric comb or pill remover is also a good way to clean the Merino wool product.
-Pilling is a typical feature of wool products, and this is best helped by servicing the product with a comb.
+Working with a fabric comb or pill remover is also a good way to clean the Merino wool product.
+Pilling is a typical feature of wool products, and this is best helped by maintaining the product with a comb.

 Viscose is a cellulose-modified fiber and has many of the same properties as cotton.
 Modified fibers are industrially made textile fibers, although the raw materials for the fibers come from nature.
 The properties of viscose include beautiful descent, matte gloss and antistatic properties.
 Viscose is light on the top, it breathes and does not stick to the skin.

-Wash the viscous garment upside down in loose water to avoid rubbing the surface of the garment.
-You can also use a wash bag when washing viscous clothes in the washing machine.
-For viscous clothes, a washing machine with a delicate wash program at thirty degrees or preferably hand wash is recommended.
+Wash the viscose garment upside down in loose water to avoid rubbing the surface of the garment.
+You can also use a wash bag when washing viscose clothes in the washing machine.
+For viscose clothes, a washing machine with a delicate wash program at thirty degrees or preferably hand wash is recommended.
 Do not use fabric softener or tumble dryer.
 Viscose clothing may shrink or be damaged by excessive washing.
-Carefully shape the garment wet to the correct dimensions and hang it to dry on a hanger or dry on a level surface, eg on a towel.
-After washing, the viscous garment may feel stiff, but it will soften on drying.
+Carefully shape the garment wet to the correct dimensions and hang it to dry on a hanger or dry on a level surface.
+After washing, the viscose garment may feel stiff, but it will soften when dried.
 Viscose wrinkles easily, so ironing it through a damp cloth after washing is recommended.
-It is advisable to store viscous clothing in an airy hanger to avoid unnecessary creasing.
+It is advisable to store viscose clothing in an airy hanger to avoid unnecessary creasing.